sophiien/ip/README.md

 *task 1* will be deleted from tasklist

 ```
-Yes master.
 The task
 [D][] submit report (by: 18 Feb 2022 1400)
 has been removed.
-Now you have 2 tasks left master.
+Now you have 2 tasks left in the list.
 ```

 ### `mark` - mark task as done